creditimpact/grant-platform/README.md

 Answers for all sections are submitted to `POST /api/case/questionnaire`.
 The payload must contain:

-- business information – legal name, contact details, NAICS code, and operating status
+- business information – legal name, contact details, and operating status
 - an array of owners with name, date of birth, address, SSN/ITIN and ownership percentage (must total 100)
 - financial data such as annual revenue, net profit and employee counts
 - grant request details (amount, purpose and any prior assistance)